Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Monetary remittances include money sent from economic migrants back to their home country and their family.
 This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
 In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.

 Migration is significant, and worldwide!
-In 2020, there were 291 million people living outside their country of origin.
+In 2020, 291 million people were living outside their country of origin.
 Furthermore, of these, 73% were **economic migrants**, showing just how key money is to fuelling global flows of people and ideas.

 > Global migration involves dynamic flows of people between countries, regions and continents.